Everything’s coming up Roses at this New York-founded firm with expertise in all things employment, sports, and healthcare.

 Applicants invited to second stage interview: undisclosed

-If you make it back through to the callback phase, expect to do a deeper dive into what was initially discussed at OCI.
-Interviews are conducted by a combination of members of the hiring committee, partners, associates, and a member of the recruitment department.
-If a candidate has expressed an interest in a specific department or practice area, we try and gauge the depth of her or his interest and learn about experiences she or he have had that might be helpful to the practice.
+If you make it back through to the callback phase, expect to do a deeper dive into what was initially discussed during your screening interview.
+Interviews are conducted by a combination of members of the hiring committee, partners, and associates.
+If a candidate has expressed an interest in a specific department or practice area, the firm tries to gauge the depth of their interest and learn about experiences they have had that might be helpful to the practice.

 Top tips for this stage:

-We recommend using the same approach for callbacks as we do for OCI interviews.
+The recommendation is to use the same approach for callbacks as for screening interviews.
 Candidates should make sure they have done research on the firm and are prepared with thoughtful questions.

 Summer program